 It’s finally time to add Latin into the mix.
-Take your time, decide your goals and research programs.
+Take your time, decide on your goals and research programs.
 Keep in mind that baby steps are best and you don’t need to learn all of Latin in a year.

-Instead concentrate on where you want to be when your child starts high school and graduates high school.
+Instead, concentrate on where you want to be when your child starts high school and graduates high school.
 I’ve found we’ve made better progress in Latin when I keep it slow and concentrate on consistency.

-The trick to starting a classical education at home is to take it slow.
+The trick to starting a classical education at home is remembering to take it slow.
 Add subjects one at a time.
 Be patient with yourself and your children.

-Eventually you’ll discover you’re giving your children an excellent classical education at home!
+Eventually, you’ll discover you’re giving your children an excellent classical education at home!

 And if you’d like additional guidance, my workbook Building Your Perfect Homeschool in just 13 Weeks is designed to hold your hands as you start homeschooling your kids.